William Wesley

-William Sydney Wesley (born August 14, 1964) is the Executive Vice President – Senior Basketball Advisor for the New York Knicks.
-He is a former American consultant for Creative Artists Agency.
-Known as "World Wide Wes" or simply "Wes," Wesley is noted for his relationships with numerous high-profile NBA players and team owners, college basketball head coaches and their agents.
-Considered by many observers within the industry as a power broker and one of the most influential men in the business side of basketball, he forged those strong ties without being associated with any business entity.
+William Sydney "World Wide Wes" Wesley (born August 14, 1964) is an American sports executive who serves as the Executive Vice President – Senior Basketball Advisor for the New York Knicks.
+He is a former consultant for Creative Artists Agency.
+He is noted for his relationships with numerous high-profile NBA players and team owners, college basketball head coaches and agents.
+Considered a power broker and one of the most influential figures in the business side of basketball, he forged strong ties before being associated with any business entity.

-He has been associated with many of the league's most prominent players, including Richard Hamilton, and Allen Iverson.
-Wesley is a longtime client of Iverson and LeBron James's agent, the Philadelphia attorney Leon Rose.
+Wesley has been associated with many of the league's most prominent players, including Richard Hamilton and Allen Iverson.
+Wesley is a longtime client of Iverson and LeBron James's agent, the Philadelphia attorney Leon Rose, who with him joined the New York Knicks' front office in 2020.

-One of hip hop's biggest contemporary artists, Drake, gives Wesley a shout out on his popular diss track Back to Back, stating "I learned the game from William Wesley, you could never check me," (the first verse in the song) exposing Wesley to a new audience.
-Wes was also referenced in Jay-Z's verse in the song Pound Cake / Paris Morton Music 2.
-Shaquille O'Neal references Wesley in his song "LaVar Ball Diss Track".

 Early years

 Wesley was born in Camden, New Jersey.
 He played high school basketball for Pennsauken High School in Pennsauken Township, New Jersey.
 Playing for rival Camden High School was Milt Wagner, who later went on to the University of Louisville and the NBA.
 Wagner claims that Wesley became his friend and confidant during high school, and that he introduced Wesley to Michael Jordan, among other pro basketball luminaries.

 Around the same time, Leon Rose played basketball for nearby Cherry Hill High School East in Cherry Hill, New Jersey.
 In 2005 Rose acknowledged having been Wesley's attorney "for 21 years."

 In the early 1980s, Wesley worked as a salesperson at Pro Shoes Inc., an elite sneaker company, specializing in high-end basketball shoes, across the street from the Cherry Hill Mall.